min2ha/ukwa-site/content/target/28506/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# In their own words: collecting experiences of the First World War

 This is an academic and community history project related to the centenary of the First World War.